Singapore Fire Safety Certificate Requirements For Building Owners

 Streamlining fire safety applications in Singapore has become more efficient with online portals.

-- Submit the required documents, including the fire safety certificate application form and supporting plans.
+• Submit the required documents, including the fire safety certificate application form and supporting plans, through the GoBusiness Licensing portal.

 Engaging Registered Inspectors For Fire Safety Works Inspection And Certification Purposes

-Fire safety inspections are crucial to ensure compliance with regulatory requirements.
+Fire safety inspections are crucial to ensure compliance with regulatory requirements, and for certain public buildings, the law also requires appointment of a certified fire safety manager.

 Fire safety inspections can be a matter of life and death, highlighting the importance of engaging competent professionals.